David Mobbs, Group Chief Executive

 Ian Smyth, Group Chief Brand Officer

-Ian has worked as a senior advisor to the executive teams of many health sector organisations and commercial clients.
-He has over 20 years’ experience in marketing strategy, consumer engagement, organisational development and communications for a number of major brands including: Tesco, Microsoft, BMW, P&G, Land Rover and Disney.
+Ian joined Nuffield Health in May 2012 as Marketing Director for Hospitals and in January 2013 was appointed Group Chief Brand Officer.
+He is responsible for all group communication and marketing activity including our customer contact centre, digital channels, public affairs, planning and insight and affinity relationships.
+Ian has over 20 years’ experience in marketing strategy, consumer engagement, organisational development and communications for a number of major brands including: Tesco, Microsoft, BMW, P&G, Land Rover and Disney.

 Rebecca has a proven track record within the medical fitness and hospitality industries spanning over 20 years.
 She has a genuine interest in health and wellbeing initiatives and how technology can enable businesses to deliver highly personalised and industry leading products and services.
 She is passionate about engaging people in proactively taking ownership of their wellbeing and realising what a difference this can make to their quality of life.